 What band/singer inspires you the most?

 The Beatles.
 There was this magical morning when I was a teenager.
 I was listening for the first time ever to the "White Album" over my headphones.
 It was like a revelation to me.
 When I finished listening, I said to myself: "This is exactly how I wanna make music."
 I was impressed by the creative variety of the album.
 How they created new genres.
 How they did not care about genres at all.
 They simply made music the way it poured out of them.
 And this is exactly what I am doing today.
 I just let the musical and lyrical ideas pour out of me and go with whatever the muse offers me.
-I do not think about genres.
-I just feel the music and the words and how they flow through me into the world.

 Why it is very important to learn/study/understand the old music?